Netfreak25/ScarePi/README.md

 ## Installation
 #### 1) Install a fresh Raspberry Pi OS Lite 10.9
-1) To Flash the Pi with the Image use Raspberry Pi Imager, or whatever you want
+1) Flash the Pi with the Image using Raspberry Pi Imager, or whatever you want
 2) Make sure you are using a "Lite" Image without Desktop Environment
 #### 2) Enable ssh
 1) Copy the "ssh" file from the boot folder to the boot partition on your sd
 #### 3) Configure you WiFi
 1) Copy the "wpa_supplicant.conf" file from the boot folder to the boot partition on your sd
-2) Modify the file to your needs
+2) Modify the file according to your needs
 #### 4) Boot the Raspberry
 #### 5) Login with the user "pi" and password "raspberry"
 #### 6) Modify the "pi" User password